rprobinson/MediPi/EMC_Testing/README.md

-# MediPi Patient Device Build Instructions
+# MediPi Patient Device Build Instructions and Electromagnetic Conformance Testing
-### This guide instructs how to construct a Raspberry Pi Device which will conform to the following Specifications:
+The MediPi Patient device is built using a Raspberry Pi with a touch screen display within a plastic enclosure.
+Although the Raspberry Pi, the screen and the power supply have individually been tested by the Raspberry Pi Foundation against the Electromagnetic Conformance specification, the unit as a whole has not been.
+Additionally, the standard for electromagnetic radiated emissions for electronic equipment which will be used for patients who may be using sensitive medical devices such as pacemakers is higher.
+This guide instructs how to construct a Raspberry Pi Device which will conform to the following specifications:

-EN60601-1-2:2007 + Corr.20
+**EN60601-1-2:2007 + Corr.20**
-Medical electrical equipment – Part 1: general requirements for safety.
-Section 1.2 Collateral Standard: Electromagnetic Compatibility – Requirements and tests.
+** Medical electrical equipment - Part 1: general requirements for safety.
+Section 1.2 Collateral Standard: Electromagnetic Compatibility – Requirements and tests.**

-As tested by YorkEMC Services on 7th-21st April 2017
+As tested by York EMC Services on 7th-21st April 2017

-Test Reports:
+Test Reports and Certificates:

 [Electromagnetic Conformance (EMC) Test Report](/EMC_Testing/12387TR1-EMC_Test_Report.pdf)